ios-xr/Solenoid/README.md

 The changes to the RIB are accomplished by using RESTconf calls to send JSON modeled by YANG.
 The YANG model I am currently using is [Cisco-IOS-XR-ip-static-cfg] (https://github.com/YangModels/yang/blob/master/vendor/cisco/xr/600/Cisco-IOS-XR-ip-static-cfg.yang).
 This model will likely change in the future, see Limitations.

 For reading BGP changes I am using [exaBGP] (https://github.com/Exa-Networks/exabgp).
-Exabgp allows me to monitor BGP network announcements, withdrawals, etc. and trigger the RESTconf changes based on these updates.
+Exabgp allows me to monitor BGP network announcements, withdrawals, etc. and trigger the RESTconf changes based on these updates. exaBGP acts completely as a listener, if you with to send BGP updates directly to Solenoid that should work as well (examples and documentation coming soon)

 ### Work in Progress:

-Be able to update RIB only with networks from preferred neighbors (based on some blackbox of logic)

-Be able to filter the routes based on prefixes ranges.

 Test at scale.

-Change from RESTconf backend to [gRPC](http://www.grpc.io/docs/tutorials/basic/python.html)
+Change from RESTconf backend to [gRPC](http://www.grpc.io/docs/tutorials/basic/python.html) for enhanced performance.

-Create tar of project container, as well as create a vagrant environment including IOS-XRv image, the app, and simulated network environment.

 #### Current Limitations: